 How your benefits are paid

-Under Government rules, the money usually goes straight into your bank or building society account via BACS.
-Here is advice on accounts from the Money Advice Service and if you need help to open one, please contact us.
+Under Government rules, the money usually goes straight into your bank or building society account via BACS, if you need help to open one, please contact us.

 Exceptions to these rules are listed below.